How To Solo Shoot a Cinematic Wedding Film (Without Going Crazy)

 Making sure I have a good audio feed is one of the first things I'll do when I arrive at the reception.
 I always reach out to the DJ before the wedding to ask permission to record XLR out from one of their speakers.
 If you're unsure on how to record the best audio possible, check out my post here where I explain it in more detail.

-After I have my audio feed, then I'll start shooting some details such as the cake, table decor, chandeliers, etc. When I shoot these details I always use a light and usually a slider.
-The light makes sure I can expose the images well and give some depth.
-And the slider gives these shots much needed movement that is smooth, so it's not just a repeat of what the photographer will capture.
-If time is short, then I might bypass the slider and shoot these handheld as the GH5 has solid image stabilization.
+After I have my audio feed, then I'll start shooting some details such as the cake, table decor, chandeliers, etc. When I shoot these details I nearly always use lighting.
+The light makes sure I can expose the images well and give some depth and helps separate the details from the background.
+I like to give some movement to these detail shots so it's not just a repeat of what the photographer will capture.
+I have found that the IBIS of the GH5 allows for usably smooth movement for these detail shots so I no longer need to bring a slider to weddings.

 Head outside with the couple during Golden Hour

 This is something I plan ahead with the couple, and usually the photographer will accompany for this as well.
-I usually let the photographer take their turn posing the couple and then I will take some time to direct some shots.
-I play it by ear with each couple as to how much time they want to spend on these.
-But ideally, we will spend around 10-15 minutes on this.
+The photographer and I will go back and forth with some different poses and sequences.
+The critical step here is that you need to take control and capture what you need for your film.
+Don’t rely on static photographer poses, step in and direct movement for your film.
 These shots will serve as the real visual foundation of the highlight film so it's super important to think through what you want captured.
 Usually I'll head outside during the reception to look for some inspiration in the surroundings on where we film this.
 It's always a real bright note to end the day on, as you know that you just captured some beautiful shots.